 Smile… You’re Pregnant!

 Your oral health is crucial to the overall health of your unborn child.
 It is highly recommended that you schedule a visit with your dentist as soon as you get the news—no matter how recent your last checkup.
 Jeffrey D. Clark, DDS, can perform a comprehensive exam, assess your oral health, and make recommendations that are specific to you and your baby.
-Schedule your appointment with Dr. Clark today by calling Scottsdale Dental Excellence at 480 585 1853.
+Schedule your appointment with Dr. Clark today by calling Scottsdale Cosmetic Dentistry Excellence at 480 585 1853.